laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 While lakehouse frameworks deal with managing large numbers of datasets, query engines enable querying those datasets.

-- **Query engines** — PyArrow, Polars, DuckDB, as well as distributed engines like Apache Spark,[^spark] Trino,[^trino] and Dremio[^dremio] — read and compute.
+- **Query engines** like PyArrow, Polars, DuckDB, as well as distributed engines like Apache Spark,[^spark] Trino,[^trino] and Dremio[^dremio] read and compute.
 They own nothing at rest.
-- **Lakehouse frameworks** — Iceberg, DuckLake, LaminDB, LanceDB — _manage_ data: ACID writes, schema evolution, time travel, versioning.
+- **Lakehouse frameworks** like Iceberg, DuckLake, LaminDB manage data: ACID writes, schema evolution, time travel, versioning.

-There is another interesting technology, LanceDB.
-While Iceberg & DuckLake are based on the parquet format, and LaminDB is format-agnostic, LanceDB manages datasets in the Lance format, a columnar format similar to parquet that better supports array-like data.
+There is another interesting technology, LanceDB, that we want to consider in this post.
+While Iceberg & DuckLake are based on the parquet format, and LaminDB is format-agnostic, LanceDB manages datasets in the Lance format, a columnar format inspired by parquet that's optimized for arrays.
+To use LanceDB, you need to buy into the Lance format.
+While LanceDB fits the lakehouse architecture, other technologies for managing exclusively array-like data exist, in particulary, `arraylake` & `tensorstore` for `.zarr` arrays, and `tiledb` for `.tiledb` arrays.
+These technologies are out of scope for this post given the established query engines don't apply to them.

 ## Benchmarks